Eschatologue/CM_wiki/docs/class/ranger/index.md

 Thanks to your travels, you gain the following benefits.

-&emsp; ***Expertise.*** Choose one of your skill proficiencies with which you lack Expertise.
+***Expertise.*** Choose one of your skill proficiencies with which you lack Expertise.
 You gain Expertise in that skill.

-&emsp; ***Languages.*** You know two languages of your choice from the language tables in chapter 2.
+***Languages.*** You know two languages of your choice from the language tables in chapter 2.

 ### Level 2: Fighting Style

 You gain a Fighting Style feat of your choice (see chapter 5).
 Instead of choosing one of those feats, you can choose the option below.

-&emsp; ***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a list of Druid spells).
+***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a list of Druid spells).
 Guidance and Starry Wisp are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 3: Ranger Subclass